 The summit is going to be a great event for all companies, regardless of industry; and it’s going to be focused on explaining issues and solutions in layman’s terms, so you don’t have to be an expert to attend.

-1. WHY IS CYBERSECURITY RELEVANT TO MARKETING?
+1. WHY IS CYBERSECURITY FOR DIGITAL MARKETERS SO RELEVANT?

 Even if you aren’t necessarily attending the summit in Atlanta, it would be very hard nowadays to admit that it is not timely.
 Recent events like the Equifax breach and the Yahoo hack have turned society upside-down.